 Common Birds of the Philippines

 One need not go to the forests to see different kinds of birds of the Philippines.
 We can see several of them even in the city including the busy streets and residential areas.
 Their presence has become so normal that they’re often left unnoticed.
-Would you believe that there are at least 10 kinds of birds commonly found in urban areas?
+Would you believe that there are at least 10 kinds of birds commonly found in urban areas in the Philippines?
 Here’s the list and some quick facts about them.

 01 | Eurasian Tree Sparrow